by Resource Associates @ grantwriters.net

 Grant Writing Sin #2: Chum

 Rachel Nawrocki of Resource Associates states: “Professional grant writers should always be looking at maximizing their proposal space with content.
 While you must write with passion, you must also write clearly and distinctly.
-Toss out the flowery language and big words that reviewers won’t understand.
-Maximize every potential line and margin space with content that is to the point – content that is directly answering selection criteria.
+Toss out the flowery language and big words reviewers won’t understand.
+Maximize every potential line and margin space with content getting straight to the point – content directly answering selection criteria.
 You know what chum is right?
 It is fish parts used to bait larger fish.
 Always pick content – organizational capacity statements – clear partner descriptions…over chum.”